Quickdraw: Use

 These two attributes differentiate a quickdraw from other types of runners.
 These two attributes are what makes this special type of runner "quick" to "draw".

 If either of these two elements is missing the runner is not a "quickdraw".

 The methods by which a quickdraw maintains gate orientation vary.
 The most popular method involves the use of an elastic polymer band around the outside of the point of connection between the carabiner and the semi-rigid material.
 The elastic band should only be installed on the rope-end, and not on the anchor end.
 The elastic band is not a load-bearing element, and the carabiner must pass through the dogbone to hold body weight.
-Incorrect assembly has led to at least one death.
+Incorrectly assembled quickdraws led to the death of Tito Traversa in 2013.

 While historically the orientation of the gates varied, it is now generally recommended that both gates face the same direction, and that the quickdraw is clipped with both gates facing away from the climber's path.
 This lessens the chances of the carabiner getting "nose-hooked" and breaking, or of either carabiner unclipping, during a fall or due to rope drag.

 Permadraw

 A permadraw is a quickdraw that is made from steel cable that has steel carabiners and remains permanently attached to the bolts.
 Developed in places such as Rifle Mountain Park in Colorado as a safer alternative; steel is much harder-wearing than the aluminum used in normal quickdraws.
 In addition, unlike quickdraws, climbers don't need to retrieve the permadraws at the end of a climb.

+In indoor climbing gyms that offer wall space or lanes for lead climbing, permadraws are typically already placed on the wall with maillons.